The Adult Responsibility Project equips adults with the knowledge and skills to protect children and promote safety.

 Nurturing Healthy Sexual Development

 Gain information and skills to develop and maintain open communication with children, identify and respond to normal as well as concerning sexual behaviors in children, answer children's questions, and give children positive messages.
 Nurturing healthy sexual development plays an important role in protecting children from sexual abuse and/or developing sexually abusive behaviors.
-Participants will: a) summarize healthy sexual development in children at different developmental stages; b) give examples of how to nurture healthy sexual development in children.
-This training is useful for infant through after-school teachers, educators, social workers, volunteers for children, mentors, coaches, professionals in many fields, parents, caregivers, grandparents, and foster parents.
+Participants will: a) summarize healthy sexual development in children at various developmental stages; b) give examples of how to nurture healthy sexual development in children.
+This training is useful for infant through after-school teachers, educators, social workers, volunteers for children, mentors, coaches, professionals in many fields, parents, caregivers, grandparents, and substitute and kinship caregivers.

 This training counts for afterschool and advanced specialized care in BFIS.